eksctl-io/eksctl/docs/proposal-001_add-ons.md

 - fully deterministic behaviour for a given version of eksctl, thereby it should have
     - strict versioning of built-in add-ons by default
     - any externally-sourced config has to be pinned down or vendored *[TBD]*
-    - there should be an option to use latest version or alternative source URL
+    - there should be an option to use the latest version or alternative source URL
-- user should be able:
+- that a user is able to:
     - remove any add-on (including it's dependencies) at any time
     - customise an add-on in an arbitrary fashion
     - upgrade an add-on
-    - install add-on at any time
+    - install an add-on at any time
-- an add-on may consists exclusively of
+- an add-on may consist exclusively of
     - a reference to any Helm chart (or a copy of one)
     - a reference to a Ksonnet application definition